QiukaiQi/qiukaiqi.github.io/_pages/about.md

 **News**

-**2021-Feb-10** I have a paper titled as "BPActuators: Lightweight and low-cost soft actuators by balloons and plastics" accepted by IEEE RoboSoft 2021.
+**2021-Mar-01** We have a paper titled as "BPActuators: Lightweight and low-cost soft actuators by balloons and plastics" accepted by IEEE RoboSoft 2021.

 **2021-Feb-10** I finished a full-day training on scanning electron microscope (SEM) (S-4500, Hitachi) in JAIST Center for Nano Materials and Technology.
 Many thanks to Mr. Notoya for the very detailed instructions.